 - 1. Remove/disengage any security devices that prohibit opening the computer. - 2.
-Remove all removable media, such as diskettes or compact discs, from the computer. - 3.
+Remove all removable media, such as compact discs or USB flash drives, from the computer. - 3.
 Turn off the computer properly through the operating system, then turn off any external devices. - 4.
 Disconnect the power cord from the power outlet and disconnect any external devices. - △ CAUTION: You must disconnect the power cord and wait approximately 30 seconds for the power to drain before adding or removing memory modules.
 Regardless of the power-on state, voltage is always supplied to the memory modules as long as the computer is plugged into an active AC outlet.
 Adding or removing memory modules while voltage is present may cause irreparable damage to the memory modules or system board.
 If you see an LED light on the system board, voltage is still present. - 5.
 If the computer is on a stand, remove the computer from the stand. - 6.
-Remove the access panel. - 7.
-Rotate up the external drive bay housing and the power supply to access the memory module sockets on the system board. - ▲ WARNING!
+Remove the access panel. - ▲ WARNING!
 To reduce risk of personal injury from hot surfaces, allow the internal system components to cool before touching.